reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 <img src="https://i.imgur.com/yps0uW1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Install UTM  <br/>
-Navigate to your "Downloads" folder once the download is complete.
+Once the download is complete, navigate to your "Downloads" folder.
 > Locate the downloaded UTM file (usually in .dmg format) and double-click to open it.
 > Drag the UTM icon to your "Applications" folder to install UTM on your Mac.
 <img src="https://i.imgur.com/LoZPARL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>